“Argh! My Attribution Analytics Don’t Match!” (Part 1 of 2)

 Step 1: Differentiating Between MEASUREMENT and REPORTING

-My company, Fueled, provides a free Google Analytics integration for BigCommerce and Shopify.
+My company, Fueled, provides a Google Analytics integration for BigCommerce and Shopify.
 This app was released to help DTC eCommerce merchants migrate from Google’s Universal Analytics (which is sunsetting in July 2023) to Google Analytics 4 (GA4).

 Quite frequently, new customers will ask us why they are seeing different numbers when comparing UA reports to GA4 reports.

 Moreover, customers will often log into BigCommerce or Shopify to compare the order count and revenue reported within those applications to what is being reported in Google Analytics.

 When these reports don’t match, it’s natural to assume that our app might be the culprit.
 The vast majority of the time, however, the variation in attribution analytics is due to differences in how various reporting mechanisms and tools are set up.

 Google Analytics, Facebook Pixel, Fueled, Segment, mParticle — there are many applications that can be used to measure (or collect) attribution data.
 But these are separate from the tools used to report on this data.

 Example: Google’s Universal Analytics and Google Analytics 4 offer drastically different reporting features.
 Many marketers switching to GA4 are disappointed in its current limitations.
 GA4 actually can collect more complete event data than UA— but GA4 doesn’t yet provide tools for analyzing and operationalizing this additional data.